-- Electronic devices shall not be used in a way that threatens, humiliates, or intimidates individuals, including students, employees, and visitors, or violates local, state, or federal law. - Electronic devices may not be used during student assessments unless specifically allowed by law, student IEP, or assessment directions.
+- Electronic devices shall not be used in a way that threatens, humiliates, or intimidates individuals, including students, employees, and visitors, or violates local, state, or federal law. - Electronic devices may not be used during standardized student assessments unless specifically allowed by statute, regulations, student IEP, or assessment directions. - Electronic devices may not be used in ways that bully, humiliate, harass, or intimidate school-related individuals, including students, employees, and guest; or violates local, state, or federal laws. - Electronic devices may not be used in ways that would cause invasions of reasonable expectations of student and employee privacy.